6th Partner Meeting in Cork, Ireland

 Included were furthermore 29 Flood Risk Management Plans and which led to recomendation of 119 new flood relief schemes.

-These measure pile up to the €1bn of Investment by the Government in Flood Relief Measures, that will be invested over 10 years.
-The year was launched 3rd May 2018.
-For further information visit the website:
+These measures pile up to the €1bn of Investment by the Government in Flood Relief Measures, that will be invested over the time of 10 years starting in May 2018.

 Storm Babet´s effects on Midleton

 Alice Riordan, Senior Executive Engineer from Cork County Council explained how flashfloods have affected significantly several areas in Ireland.
-She made special reference to the town of Midleton in East Cork, where the River Owenacurra and its tributary the River Dungourney suffered an extreme flash flood event as a result of Storm Babet on the 18th October, 2023.
+She made special reference to the town of Midleton in East Cork, where the River Owenacurra and its tributary the River Dungourney suffered an extreme flash flood event as a result of Storm Babet.